BAMresearch/FenicsXConcrete/CONTRIBUTING.md

 ### Formatting

-We use `black` and `isort` as automated formatters.
+We use `black` (with line-length 119) and `isort` (black profile) as automated formatters.
 On pull requests, this is automatically checked and you can only merge if your code passes the check.
 You can include both in a [pre-commit](https://pre-commit.com/) locally.

-**Note:** We may decide on slight variations in the code formatting, like the allowed line length.
+**Note:** We may decide on slight variations in the code formatting.
 This will be mentioned here in the future.